 Jean-Baptiste Greuze's La cruche cassée [The Broken Vessel] (1771) is on display in the prestigious Louvre Museum.
-Here's part of the description of the painting that's posted on the Louvre's website:
+Here's part of the description of the painting that's posted on the Louvre's website where it's written that the piece is an allegory of lost teen virginity:

 Cette jeune fille au regard triste, dont la tenue en désordre laisse entrevoir un sein, est une allégorie de la virginité perdue, symbolisée par la cruche cassée pendue à son bras.